Skip to main content

 color stays where it belongs.

 4:2:0, the streaming default, throws away three quarters of the color information by assumption.
 It saves bandwidth.
-It costs sharp red titles, neon signage, and the saturated edges in AI-generated cinema, where the assumption that color changes slowly across the frame is most often wrong.
+It costs sharp red titles, neon signage, the saturated edges in painterly cinematography, and the high-frequency color detail that camera-captured and AI-rendered sources alike depend on.

-AI-generated video has different statistical properties from camera-captured footage.
-Codecs tuned for the latter destroy the subtle gradients, temporal coherence, and fine textural detail that decide whether an AI short looks like cinema or like slop.
-That is the gap our compression is built for.
+Codecs tuned for commodity streaming destroy the subtle gradients, temporal coherence, and fine textural detail that decide whether content looks like cinema or like slop.
+That is true whether the source is a camera-captured film, a hand-painted animation, or an AI-rendered short.
+Our compression is built for all of them.

 The playback chain